-Website testing tool company, VWO, moots cart abandonment anywhere between 60 and 80 per cent, while the Danish usability and website testing firm, Baymard Institute, has published a very precise 68.63 per cent worked out as an average from 33 different studies.
+Website testing tool company, VWO, moots cart abandonment anywhere between 60% and 80%, while the Danish usability and website testing firm, Baymard Institute, has published a very precise 68.63% worked out as an average from 33 different studies.

 However, there can be numerous other reasons why you may be standing in the middle of a field of abandoned carts.

 For example, functional bugs that actually prevent your potential customers from adding things to their cart and finalising checkout even if they are committed; this is a particularly prevalent issue in older browsers.

 And, how do your cart and checkout behave on different tablets and mobiles?
 Does it provide a good and consistent user experience; does it actually work?